2. Normative References

 Attributes

-A set of characteristics, qualities, rights, or permissions of a natural or legal person, or of an object, or even a single piece of such information.
+A set of characteristics, qualities, rights, or permissions of a person or object, or a single piece of such information.
+Aligned with ARF 1.10.

 Authentication